Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 ## Subscribe to event streams

 You can use the Event Service API to subscribe to event streams.
-The Event Service may return past events and will return new events as they are received.
+The Event Service may return past events and continue returning new "live" events as they are received.

 ### Request